jonathancraddock/mootparadox_grav/pages/03.outdoors/quick-spit-antifog-goggle-spray/item.md

 I was very careful not to touch the lens after that, packed them, and just before getting into the water I repeated the process, one spary each, rub it in, rinse in the river.
 After my experiences a few days earlier I was ready to be disappointed, but it was literally amazing. ***No steaming up at all - they stayed totally clear!***

 This is the North Tyne, reasonably warm conditions, and they stayed clear for about an hour.
 Indoor pools are currently all closed for social distancing reasons, so I can't comment on how this would perform in a heated pool.

+> Update, July 2022: Pool swimming is pretty much back to normal and I've been embarking on some longer swims recently.
+In a 6km swim, around 2h 10m, I found a re-spray after the 1st hour was useful.
+I could still see, but the fog was returning.

 ### Summary